jillesvangurp/es-kotlin-client/README.md

   source(query)
 }

-// SeachResults wrap the original SearchResponse
+// SeachResults wraps the original SearchResponse and adds some features
 // we put totalHits at the top level for convenience assert(results.totalHits).isEqualTo(3L)

-// searchHits is a Kotlin Sequence
+// results.searchHits is a Kotlin Sequence
-// for paged searches you can use the sequence multiple times results.searchHits.forEach {
+results.searchHits.forEach { searchHit ->
-    // the SearchHits from the client
+    // the SearchHits from the elasticsearch client
 }

-// maps the source using jackson, done lazily because we use a sequence results.mappedHits.forEach {
+// maps the source using jackson, done lazily because we use a Kotlin sequence results.mappedHits.forEach {
     // and we deserialized the results
     assert(it.message).contains("quick")
 }
-// or if you need both
-results.hits.forEach {(searchHit,mapped) ->
+// or if you need both the original and mapped result results.hits.forEach {(searchHit,mapped) ->
     assert(mapped.message).contains("quick")
 }